 I found the wristband to be very comfortable to wear and much more flexible than those of the Nike+ Fuelband, Jawbone UP and Polar Loop.
 That's important for something you are supposed to wear continuously.

-I didn't see any recommendations on the Fitbit site about carrying the Flex in your pocket if you didn't want to wear the wristband.
+Although they say it won't be as accurate, you can carry the Flex in your pocket if you didn't want to wear the wristband.
 I've done that with similar trackers and they work just fine that way.
 It's an option in case the Flex doesn't match your outfit.

 Setting Up the Fitbit Flex